zamazan4ik/awesome-pgo/article/article.md

 Android has two pages about using PGO with it: [one](https://source.android.com/docs/core/perf/pgo) for instrumentation PGO, [another one](https://source.android.com/docs/core/perf/autofdo) for sampling PGO.
 Instrumentation PGO is deprecated for usage with Android 14 and newer, so if you target the newest Android versions - probably there are no big reasons to invest your time into instrumentation PGO.
 Why did they deprecate it?
 Google invested and invests a lot of resources into polishing sampling PGO, they use mainly sampling PGO on their backends - they simply [don't want](https://issuetracker.google.com/issues/315464624#comment3) to maintain redundant (from their point of view) technology.
 Fair enough, I would say.
 Fun fact: even Google [had](https://issuetracker.google.com/issues/315464624) some issues regarding Frontend PGO vs IR PGO recommendations in their documentation - no one is perfect ;) What about iOS and other mobile operating systems - do they use PGO for building kernels and related things?
 I don't know - I wasn't able to find information about that in public sources.

 However, even if the Android projects documents its PGO routines that doesn't mean that you can use it easily!
 At first, I tried to reproduce the [proposed](https://android.googlesource.com/platform/system/extras/+/refs/heads/main/simpleperf/doc/collect_etm_data_for_autofdo.md) PGO scenario step by step with my Pixel 8 with stock firmware (non-rooted for several reasons like banking software - it's my daily smartphone).
 Unfortunately, I quickly failed since `adb root` [doesn't work](https://stackoverflow.com/questions/25271878/android-adbd-cannot-run-as-root-in-production-builds) on production builds (with the `adbd cannot be runned in the production builds` error).
 Since I didn't want to root my device or use other dirtier tricks, I decided try to collect PGO profiles from an emulator with Android Studio installed on my Macbook.
 I achieved a quick fail again since according to the `simpleperf E event_type.cpp:508] Unknown event_type 'cs-etm', try simpleperf list to list all possible event type names` error the emulator doesn't emulate required functionality (at least with my naive setup) for [Simpleperf](https://developer.android.com/ndk/guides/simpleperf).
 Is it possible to collect PGO profiles with the emulator or not - I don't know.
-I guess that it's not possible for sampling PGO approach but possible for the instrumention - but instrumentation way is already deprecated :D Besides that, there are addional traps like possible need to [patch](https://issuetracker.google.com/issues/337338041) AutoFDO tooling for the Android use case and some `profcollectd` [limitations](https://android.googlesource.com/platform/system/extras/+/main/profcollectd/) like Coresight ETM requirement for ARM (so I suppose other platforms like x86-64 are not supported at all with this tool).
+I guess that it's not possible for sampling PGO approach but possible for the instrumention - but instrumentation way is already deprecated :D Besides that, there are addional traps.
+There was a need to [patch](https://issuetracker.google.com/issues/337338041) AutoFDO tooling for the Android use case - already [fixed](https://issuetracker.google.com/issues/337338041#comment3).
+Also, some `profcollectd` [limitations](https://android.googlesource.com/platform/system/extras/+/main/profcollectd/) like Coresight ETM requirement for ARM (so I suppose other platforms like x86-64 are not supported at all with this tool).

 Apple and Google with their centralized App Store/Play Store infrastructure also can bring additional value to PGO movement.
 One of the biggest issues with using PGO for applications on mobile platforms is the question "How to collect PGO profiles from clients?".
 Implementing PGO profile collection logic from clients' smartphones for each developer is too complicated way.
 It would be much better to integrate it as a developer platform.
 Ideally, this can look like just as an additional option in the application settings like "Enable PGO profiles collection".
 Users during the installation can opt-in/opt-out "Share with developers application execution profiles for improving performance" button, App Store/Play store then provides all required routines for delivering profiles from mobile phones to a developer build machine for further usage.
 It will allow developers in a much easier way collect actual PGO profiles from real users - a good thing to have for the whole ecosystem.
 Unfortunately, now there is no such functionality out of the box - if you want something similar, you need to implement it manually.
 I [found](https://issues.chromium.org/issues/326465539) some traces about usage [Finch](https://news.ycombinator.com/item?id=12954588) with PGO but without further details yet.